williaz/TechRefresher/Spring5_Demo.md

 • Does Spring Security support password hashing?
 What is salting?

 • Why do you need method security?
-What type of object is typically secured at the method level (think of its purpose not its Java type).
+What type of object is typically secured at the method level (think of its purpose not its Java type). data

 • What do @PreAuthorized and @RolesAllowed do?
 What is the difference between them?

 • How are these annotations implemented?
+AOP pointcut

 • In which security annotation are you allowed to use SpEL?
+4

 - 1. adding spring-boot-starter-security